 12thPresident of Morehouse College

-Dr. David A. Thomas took office as the 12th President of Morehouse College on Jan.
-1, 2018, ushering in a new era of leadership for Morehouse College, the nation’s largest and most prestigious liberal arts college for men.
+Dr. David A. Thomas took office as the 12th president of Morehouse College on Jan.
+1, 2018, ushering in a new era of progressive leadership for Morehouse, the nation’s largest and most prestigious liberal arts college for men.

-His appointment in October 2017 ended a six-month period of leadership transition at the College, which began in April when the Board announced its national search for a new Morehouse President.
-Members of the Morehouse College Board of Trustees selected President Thomas for many reasons, including his visionary leadership as a business school administrator and his proven track record in fund-raising, which includes a capital campaign that raised more than $130 million in five years for Georgetown University’s McDonough School of Business.
+Thomas is the first Morehouse president in 50 years who did not graduate from the College.
+The Morehouse Board of Trustees selected Thomas to lead Morehouse for many reasons, including his visionary leadership as an Ivy League business school administrator and his proven track record as a fundraiser.
+Thomas led a capital campaign that raised more than $130 million in five years for Georgetown University’s McDonough School of Business.
 The president is planning a similar capital campaign for Morehouse.

-President Thomas has 30 years of experience in the business of higher education, Thomas is nationally respected as an expert in organizational change and workplace diversity issues.
+With more than 30 years of experience in the business of higher education, Thomas is nationally respected as an expert in organizational change and workplace diversity issues.
 He holds a doctorate in Organizational Behavior Studies and a Master of Philosophy degree in Organizational Behavior, both from Yale University.
 He also has a master’s degree in Organizational Psychology from Columbia University, and a Bachelor of Administrative Sciences degree from Yale College.

 Thomas is the former H. Naylor Fitzhugh Professor of Business Administration at Harvard Business School, and the former Dean of Georgetown University’s McDonough School of Business.

 Thomas experienced similar success as a leader at Georgetown.
 As Dean of Georgetown McDonough, Thomas led 250 employees and more than 2,000 students through a period of growth, which included a redesign of the MBA curriculum, the launch of the school’s first online degree program, and a $130-million capital campaign.
-He enhanced academic and professional opportunities for the school’s undergraduate and graduate students, including adding the Global Business Experience and an Office of Professional Development for undergraduates.
 He also increased the diversity of faculty and staff, launched new research initiatives, and boosted the school’s research funding.

 Prior to Georgetown, Thomas served for two decades as a professor and administrator at Harvard University.
 He returned in 2017 as the H. Naylor Fitzhugh Professor of Business Administration at Harvard Business School.
 He is also a former assistant professor of management at The Wharton School at the University of Pennsylvania.